intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

   KMP_BLOCKTIME sets the time, in milliseconds, that a thread should wait, after completing the execution of a parallel region, before sleeping.
 The default value is 200ms.

   After completing the execution of a parallel region, threads wait for new parallel work to become available.
 After a certain period of time has elapsed, they stop waiting and sleep.
-Sleeping allows the threads to be used, until more parallel work becomes available, by non-OpenMP threaded code that may execute between parallel regions, or by other applications.
+Sleeping allows the threads to be used by non-OpenMP threaded code or by other applications, until more parallel work becomes available.
 A small `KMP_BLOCKTIME` value may offer better overall performance if the application contains non-OpenMP threaded code that executes between parallel regions.
 A larger KMP_BLOCKTIME value may be more appropriate if threads are to be reserved solely for use for OpenMP execution, but may penalize other concurrently-running OpenMP or threaded applications.
-It is suggested to be set to 0 or 1 for convolutional neural network (CNN) based models.
+Set it to 0 or 1 for convolutional neural network (CNN) based models.

   ```
   export KMP_BLOCKTIME=0 (or 1)